-Following my guide, try to buy the best amplifier you can according to what level of power you need and based on your goal: maximum sound quality, loud bass, or just an average but great sounding system you can be flexibility with.
+Following my guide, try to buy the best amplifier you can according to the level of power you need and based on your goal: maximum sound quality, loud bass, or just an affordable but great sounding system.

 To summarize, I recommend:

 - Buy an amp with 50W or more per channel; for a higher-end system I recommend 75W+ per channel.

 - Consider getting a 4 channel amplifier because of the additional flexibility it offers

 - A mono or bridgeable amp can drive a subwoofer – minimum 150W or if you’re heavy/loud bass fan look into 300W or more

 - Class D amps are now very good in terms of sound quality.
 However, if your goal is the lowest noise best sound you can buy select an A/B amp if the size isn’t an issue.